novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 “Then we should inform 【DaeHan Power】.”

-“Anyway, someone comes every day to check the speed.”
+“Someone already come every day to check the speed.”

 “The downside of public enterprises is that it takes a long time to go from bottom to top.”